dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 Same [response](#sample-responses) as from sync import request

 >***Note***
-> Both endpoints are mostly used for async import, however `GET /tracker/jobs/{uid}` would also work for sync request as it eventually uses same import method and log / notification strategy
+> Both endpoints are used primarily for async import, however `GET /tracker/jobs/{uid}` would also work for sync request as it eventually uses same import process and logging as async requests.

   * Make a note that these are temporal, meaning they will only exists for a limited time
   * Explain the “job” / “log” / “notification” response